allpix-squared/allpix-squared/src/modules/SimpleTransfer/README.md

 **Output**: PixelCharge

 #### Description
 Combines individual sets of propagated charges together to a set of charges on the sensor pixels.
-The module does a simple direct mapping to the nearest pixel, ignoring propagated charges that are to far away from the implants or outside the pixel grid.
-Timing information for the pixel charges is currently not yet produced.
+The module does a simple direct mapping to the nearest pixel, ignoring propagated charges that are too far away from the implants or outside the pixel grid.
+Timing information for the pixel charges is currently not yet produced, but can be fetched from the linked propagated charges.

 #### Parameters
 * `max_depth_distance` : Maximum distance in the depth direction (normal to the pixel grid) from the implant side for a propagated charge to be taken into account.